This is a visual technique you can use to prioritise tasks when faced with competing demands from customers and your

-You now work on the tasks in segment 1 first, then segment 2 and so on.
+You now work on the tasks in quarter 1 first, then quarter 2 and so on.

-- If I don’t this task straight away, my relationship with the customer will be harmed and the employer’s business or reputation will suffer.
+- If I don’t this task straight away, this will harm my relationship with the customer.
+The employer’s business or reputation will suffer.
 This is crucial to both employer and customer.
 Tasks may be related to key dates such as a product launch or milestone agreed in a contract or funding agreement.
 Tasks may be highly public activity such as a customer’s annual conference.

 - It’s important for the health of my employer’s business that I do this task soon.
-If I don’t, things will become more difficult and I won’t deliver the really urgent stuff in segment 1.
-This could include writing proposals, getting new work in and chasing invoices – getting work lined up and getting paid for work you’ve delivered.
+If I don’t, things will become difficult and I won’t deliver the urgent tasks in quarter 1.
+This could include writing proposals, generating new work and chasing invoices – lining work up and getting paid for work you’ve delivered.
 This includes the stuff your boss wants you to do but isn’t a big deal for your customers.

 - My customer wants this done now.
-If I don’t do it soon, they will think less of me.
-The world won’t end if I don’t jump on this straight away.
-However, if I respond quickly with minimal fuss and solve the customer’s issue, I’ll keep up my relationship with the customer (or even improve it).
+If I don’t do it soon, they’ll think less of me.
+The world won’t end if I don’t jump on this immediately – but if I respond quickly with minimal fuss and solve the customer’s issue, I’ll maintain my relationship with the customer (or even improve it).